kutschke/Muse/README.md

 # Muse
-Code build system to be used to build multiple repos together
+Code build system that can build multiple repos together